 (Ritz Carlton Leadership Center) How far would you go to leave your customers with a magical memory?
 To the ends of the universe if you take inspiration from The Ritz-Carlton!

 My Comment: Anytime the Ritz-Carlton teaches what’s in their “secret sauce,” I get excited.
-They are one of top customer service and experience brands in the world.
+They are one of the top customer service and experience brands in the world.
 This article proves it as well as shares how they go about it.

 (CXpert) What can businesses learn from performing artists that will help them to create raving fans?
 Here’s the list I came up with.

-My Comment: This excellent article draws the similarities between what a musical artist does at a concert to wow their fans and how a business can do the same.
+My Comment: This excellent article draws similarities between what a musical artist does at a concert to wow their fans and how a business can do the same.
 If you want to be a rock star in business, then read this article.